 - Letting people and brands know when you mention them in your blog content.
 Tag influencers by name.

-- Sharing the content with industry influencers who have an interest in sharing high-quality content with their audience.
+- Sharing the content with industry influencers interested in sharing high-quality content with their audience.

 - Jump into ongoing conversations where your content might provide genuine insight.